LamaDiLuce/polaris-opencore/README.md

   - Gestures to arm / disarm
   - Blade color can be selected among pre-sets during arming
   - Kill switch
-- Mute cunction activated by a tap on the hilt during arming
+- Mute function activated by a tap on the hilt during arming
 - Electronic powered by a Cortex-M4
 - Dedicated PC softwares for advanced customization and firmware upgrade
 - Code built with [Automaton](https://github.com/tinkerspy/Automaton/wiki) state machine modules